coeur85/SignagePlatform/README.md

-#Screens signage platform
+# Screens signage platform

-i made this app to display a slide show of pictures and videos on the multiple  screens on our retail stores .
+I made this app to display a slide show of pictures and videos on the multiple  screens on our retail stores .

 each of our brands has like 6 screens that needs to display the latest offers of our products , and  a number of videos.